The Best Signature $12 Dish in Every State

 Runner-up: Westside Drive-In in Boise

 Finger steaks are a Boise specialty consisting of crispy breaded and batter-fried beef strips often served with a tangy fry sauce.
-A great location to try them for under $10 is at Burger N’ Brew, where you can get seven ounces of tri-tip doused in their batter and served with BBQ sauce for $8.
-While the finger steaks are pricier at Westside Drive-In at $14, the charm of the '50s style eatery might sway you to spend more.
+A great location to try them for under $10 is at Burger N’ Brew, where you can get seven ounces of tri-tip doused in their batter and served with BBQ sauce for $11.
+The finger steaks are slightly cheaper at Westside Drive-In at $10.

 Gene and Jude’s